Spiritual Wealth: Do You Live in Scarcity When You are Rich?

 “Dr. Herbert Benson, a cardiovascular specialist at Harvard Medical School and a pioneer in the field of mind/ body medicine discovered what he calls “the relaxation response,” which occurs during periods of prayer and meditation.
 At such times, the body’s metabolism decreases, the heart rate slows, blood pressure goes down, and our breath becomes calmer and more regular.”

-Richard Shiffman’s article also outlines more benefits of prayer including increased levels of dopamine (associated with happiness), reduced headaches, stronger immune system, less stress and slower cell death.
+Richard Shiffman’s article also outlines more benefits of prayer including increased levels of dopamine (associated with happiness), reduced headaches, stronger immune systems, less stress, and slower cell death.